A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

 \subsection{Insights from Estimation Framework}

-The IDPD estimator sheds light on the similarities and distinctions between the baseline point estimators discussed thus far.
-The primary insight is that the point estimators discussed in Section~\ref{sec:review} can all be represented as $\hat{\tau}^{IDPD}[\cdot,\emptyset] = \frac{1}{N}\sum_{i=1}^M(2T_i - 1)[2(\Yo - \Yt) - \hat{d}_i]$, with different imputations $\hat{d}_i$ of $d_i$.
-The first element of the brackets $[\cdot,\emptyset]$ indicates the imputation strategy and the second indicating the covariates used (which is none in all of these estimators).
+In addition to presenting an unbiased H\'ajek estimator, or a more-precise, scale-invariant, Horvitz-Thompson estimator, the IDPD estimator presents a framework that sheds light on the similarities and distinctions between the baseline point estimators discussed thus far.
+The primary insight will be that the point estimators discussed in Section~\ref{sec:review} can all be represented as with different imputations $\hat{d}_i$ of $d_i$.
+As a reminder, the first element of the brackets $[\cdot,\emptyset]$ indicates the imputation strategy and the second indicates the covariates used (which is none in all of these estimators).
 This presents a general framework for estimation with pCRTs, summarized in Table~\ref{tab:compare}.

-The decomposition of $d_i$ as in Equation~\ref{eq:decomp} plays an important role in understanding the relationship between estimators. $d_i$ can be thought of as containing two elements: the difference in cluster sizes times the sum of cluster-mean potential outcomes in pair $i$ (\hlcol{spiritblue!80}{$A_i$}, highlighted in blue at the top of Table~\ref{tab:compare}), and the sum of cluster sizes times a difference in cluster-mean potential differences in pair $i$ (\hlcol{maize!60}{$B_i$}, highlighted in yellow).
+A second insight is that the decomposition of $d_i$ in Equation~\ref{eq:decomp} plays an important role in understanding the relationship between the estimators. $d_i$ can be thought of as containing two elements: the difference in cluster sizes times the sum of cluster-mean potential outcomes in pair $i$ (\hlcol{spiritblue!80}{$A_i$}, highlighted in blue at the top of Table~\ref{tab:compare}), and the sum of cluster sizes times a difference in cluster-mean potential differences in pair $i$ (\hlcol{maize!60}{$B_i$}, highlighted in yellow).
 The baseline estimators primarily differ in how they estimate the \hlcol{spiritblue!80}{$A_i$}, the sum of cluster-mean potential outcomes.

+Table~\ref{tab:compare} summarizes the estimation framework: it includes the estimate of $d_i$, our notation for the imputation strategy, and a reference to the original equation in this paper for each estimator.
+See Supplement D for detailed calculations.